 Freeport said it needs approvals from the Federal Energy Regulatory Commission and the Department of Energy before it begins construction.

-The U.S. Energy Department granted Cheniere Energy Inc. (LNG) a permit last year to export from its terminal in Sabine Pass, Louisiana, to countries that aren’t free-trade partners, a group that includes Japan.
+The U.S. Energy Department granted Cheniere Energy Inc. (LNG:US) a permit last year to export from its terminal in Sabine Pass, Louisiana, to countries that aren’t free-trade partners, a group that includes Japan.
 Korea Gas, GAIL, BG Group Plc and Gas Natural SDG SA have agreed to buy a combined 16 million tons a year from the terminal, according to Cheniere.

 The Energy Department has since suspended other applications and commissioned a study of the impact of exports on domestic energy use, output and prices before deciding on additional permit requests.